Giniks/sorting_algorithms/README.md

 The time complexity of this tyoe of alogrithm depends on the order of the elements in the list.
 In the best case, when the list is already sorted, the alogrithm will take O(n) time to sort the list, where n is the number of elements in the list.
 In the average case, the alogrithm will take O(n^2) time to sort the list, since it may need to traverse and swap elements multiple times to achieve the sorted order.

-Selection Sort for Intefer Arrays

-This sorting Alogrithm finds the minimum element in the unsorted part of the array and swaps it with the first element in that part.
+- **Selection Sort Algorithm:** This sorting Alogrithm finds the minimum element in the unsorted part of the array and swaps it with the first element in that part.
 This process is repeated until the entire array is sorted.
 This alogrithm is implemented in the function selection sort, which takes an integer array and its size as arguments.
 The function return the sorted array.

 To use the selection sort function, first include the provided source code and header files in your program.
 Then, call the function, by passing the integer array and its size as arguments.
 Finally, the function will sort the array and print the sorted array.
 Keep in mind that the program will also print that array after each swap operation for visualization.